Dignitas (esports)

-Dignitas is an American esports organization based in Newark, New Jersey.
+Dignitas (formerly referred as Team Dignitas) is an American esports organization based in Newark, New Jersey.
 It was founded by Michael "ODEE" O'Dell in 2003 as a merger of two Battlefield 1942 clans.
 Dignitas was acquired by the Philadelphia 76ers in 2016 and is now a part of parent company Harris Blitzer Sports & Entertainment (HBSE).
 The team is best known for its League of Legends, Rocket League, Fortnite, and Counter-Strike: Global Offensive squads.

 The organization rebranded in October 2018, dropping "Team" from its name and replacing its old "alien" logo with an owl logo.
 In January 2021, Dignitas once again replaced their logo, returning a modernized version of the original "alien" design and introducing it as a mascot named Digi.